- Photos & Map

 Directions

-After about an hour's walk, you will be well warmed up and reach the old slate mountain of Termen.
-From here, the ascent begins, which characterizes the hike.
-The path winds its way up the ridge in a varied manner.
-At first, the view glides towards the Aletschhorn, which presents itself from its most beautiful side from Termen.
-Later, hikers can look out over the Rhone Valley with the Alpine town of Brig-Glis and Naters in the foreground.
+After about an hour of walking, you are well warmed up and reach the old slate mountain of Termen.
+From here begins the ascent that defines the hike.
+The path winds diversely up the ridge.
+First, the view slides towards the Aletschhorn, which presents itself from Termen in probably its most beautiful aspect.
+Later, the hiker overlooks the Rhone Valley with the alpine towns of Brig-Glis and Naters in the foreground.

-Soon you will reach the leisure facility at z'Gartu.
-You can take a short break at the huts and tables.
-The fountain provides hikers with fresh mountain water.
-The hiking trail climbs gently along the gravel road and then turns left into the forest.
+Soon you reach the recreational area at z’Gartu.
+There are huts and tables where you can take a short rest.
+The fountain supplies hikers with fresh mountain water.
+The hiking trail ascends gently along the gravel road and then turns left into the forest.

-Now the exciting ascent begins.
-Along the Tunetschgraben, the trail climbs over 500 meters in altitude over the next 2.5 kilometers.
+Now begins the exciting ascent.
+Along the Tunetschgraben, the path climbs over 500 meters in elevation over the next 2.5 kilometers.
 You reach Mattalpji.
-Formerly used as a pre-Alpine pasture, the Wiler has been fallow for several years.
-You can still see fountains and old water pipes that supplied the Alpe with water from the Tunetschgraben.
+Formerly used as a fore-alp, the pasture has been fallow for several years.
+Still visible are fountains and old water pipes that supplied the alp with water from the Tunetschgraben.
 There is a bench in the clearing where you can rest.
-The place is also ideal for a lunch break.
+The spot is also ideal for a lunch break.

-From Mattalpji, you hike another two kilometers to the highest point of the hike, the cross on the Kläna.
-This involves another 450 meters of elevation gain.
+From Mattalpji, you hike another two kilometers to the highest part of the hike, the cross on the Kläna.
+This involves climbing another 450 meters in elevation.

-A breathtaking view awaits hikers on the Kläna.
-You can let your gaze wander from the Wasenhorn in the south, over the Simplon Pass, the summit of the Matterhorn, to the Glishorn in the Rhone Valley.
-On the right side of the Rhone Valley, above Belalp, Riederalp, and Bettermalp, you can see further into the high valley of Goms.
+At Kläna, the hiker is rewarded with a breathtaking view.
+You can let your gaze wander from the Wasenhorn in the south, across the Simplon Pass, the summit of the Matterhorn to the Glishorn into the Rhone Valley.
+On the right side of the Rhone Valley, beyond Belalp, Riederalp, and Bettermalp, you look further up into the high valley of Goms.

-You hike down to Alpe Rosswald on the old military trails of Rosswald.
-During the descent, the view opens up to the Brigerberger high plateau with Termen and Ried-Brig, as well as the Riedalpji.
+On the old military paths of Rosswald, you hike down to the Rosswald alpine pasture.
+During the descent, the view opens up to the Brigerberg plateau with Termen and Ried-Brig, as well as the Riedalpji.

-Once you arrive in Rosswald, you can grab a bite to eat in one of the restaurants or grocery stores.
-If you still have energy to spare, you can tackle the descent via the 36-er Weg trail to the Rosswald valley station.
-However, most hikers will be glad that the Rosswald Bahnen cable car takes them back to the starting point.
+Upon arrival in Rosswald, you can refresh yourself in the restaurants or the grocery store.
+Those who have not had enough can tackle the descent via the 36-er Weg to the Rosswald valley station.
+However, most will be glad that the Rosswald cable car takes hikers back to the starting point.

 Tour information